MasihMoafi/Juliette-Pro/README.md

-# Juliette Pro 🧠 - Advanced Code Assistant
+# Juliette Pro 🧠 - Advanced Assistant

 Juliette Pro is a sophisticated, Streamlit-based web application that provides an advanced interface for interacting with Google's Gemini 2.5 Pro model.
 It's designed for developers and researchers who need a powerful, transparent, and highly interactive coding assistant.